parisni/mimic-omop-guidelines/02-method.rst

  Technical specifications
 ============================

-- To provide standard and reproductilable process all the ETL used SQL script.
+- To provide standard and reproductilable process all the ETL used SQL script with PostgreSQL-ETL implementation
 - to speed up our work we used a subset of 100 patients
 - unit testing during the all process of extraction and SQL script production